Healthy Homes Assessment Stokes Valley

 Stokes Valley Moisture Ingress & Drainage

-The security of your rental home from the effects of moisture isn’t just a matter of the inside of the building but you must ensure there is somewhere for surface and underground water to flow, and to prevent it from getting inside.
-When it concerns damp and moisture it’s frequently the things you don’t notice that could become a major issue, causing damage to your investment as well as affecting the tenant’s well-being.
+Keeping your rental property safe from water damage isn’t only about the interior of the building it is also about the outside.
+You must ensure there is somewhere for rain, surface or ground water, and stop it from coming into the building.
+When it comes to moisture and damp it is typically the things you don’t notice that can cause a lot of trouble and cause damage to your investment as well as affecting the tenant’s well-being.

-Rental properties need to have effective drainage to eliminate storm water, surface water, and ground water.
-This includes an appropriate outfall or runoff.
-Making sure that the water is able to go, and also that it can’t linger underneath the structures is a crucial aspect of maintaining your property’s dry.
+Rental properties should have efficient drainage to eliminate rainwater, storm water, and ground water, which includes an appropriate outfall or runoff.
+Making sure that the water has a location to go, and that it can’t linger underneath the buildings is an essential part of keeping your property dry.

-Alongside a drainage system to avoid moisture ingress, if your rental is enclosed between floorboards and the surface, a ground moisture barrier must be installed if it’s reasonably practicable to install it.
+In addition to an irrigation system to stop moisture from entering, if your rental is enclosed between your floor and ground, a ground water barrier must be installed if it’s reasonably practicable to install it.

 moisture ingress and drainage inspection